-But what about websites?
+But what about websites and apps?
 What’s the protocol on site decoration around the holidays?
-This is the definitive guide on when (or when not to) decorate your site when the festive spirit strikes.
+This is the definitive guide on when (or when not to) decorate your site and app when the festive spirit strikes.

 First and foremost, you do it because it’s fun.
 Holiday cheer, good office vibes, a positive and thematic website experience – however you want to phrase it, decorations are fun.